publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/schII/ptB/sptvii/m__us_usc_t7_s1359hh.md

     (b) __Violation__

-        Any person knowingly violating any regulation of the Secretary issued under subsection (a) of this section shall be subject to a civil penalty of not more than $5,000 for each violation.
+        Any person knowingly violating any regulation of the Secretary issued under subsection (a) shall be subject to a civil penalty of not more than $5,000 for each violation.

     (c) __Publication in Federal Register__